 14. Whose Policy Is It, Anyway?

+One important idea of your fall kickoff should be ensuring safety in your children’s ministry.
 Here’s a fun way to get your volunteers to become experts in your ministry’s policies and procedures.

 - Several copies of your volunteer handbook.